-The Little-Known Extra Dangers of Sausalito Flooding from King Tides
+The Little-Known Extra Dangers of Sausalito Tide-Caused Flooding (King Tides)

-Insiders Tip: Salt water puddles like the ones we get at high tide can total your car.
+Insiders Tip: Salt water puddles like the ones we get when Sausalito tides run high can total your car.
 Salt water is highly corrosive, and does extra damage to electronics.
 One neighbor drove her BMW through a deep puddle the way you would during a rainstorm.
 The puddle was salt water at high tide, and within days her car started to die intermittently as if its battery were failing.

 Two months later the insurance company declared the car a total loss as the mechanics discovered the salt water that had worked its way up into the underside of the car had corroded so many electronic connections that a repair was untenable.
 She did not have replacement value auto insurance (which we believe is vital) and the car was not paid off.
 She told me she lost almost $20,000 by driving through that puddle.